-Our system's reported PFAS results are less than 20 ppt, as shown below, except for one well that is not in use.
+Our system's reported PFAS results are less than 20 ppt, as shown below.

 If you are a sensitive consumer (pregnant women, nursing mothers, and infants), you can minimize your exposure by using bottled water that has been tested for PFAS for drinking, making infant formula and cooking foods that absorb water.
 Please consult your health practitioner if you have any health-related questions.
 For a consumer factsheet on PFAS see: www.mass.gov/info-details/per-and-polyfluoroalkyl-substances-pfas